arcanecode/DataFabricator/Documentation/New-FabricatedEmployeeRecord.md

 New-FabricatedEmployeeRecord -RecordCount 5
 ```

-New-FabricatedEmployeeRecord returns the following data:
+New-FabricatedEmployeeRecord returns data similar to the following example:

 The cmdlet produces five rows of data similar to the previous example.